cs124/pa0-jupyter-tutorial/README.md

 We assume you understand the topics reviewed in this notebook in the rest of our class.

+## Part 4: Submit PA0

+Now that you have set up everything successfully, you can submit your first PA to Gradescope - see `pa0.ipynb` for more!

 ## Done!

 You are done with `PA0`!
-Note that you do not have to submit anything.